 Artichoke works with artists to invade our public spaces

-The ambitious artworks we produce in cities, the countryside and on coastlines around the UK transforms the way people see the world.
+The ambitious artworks we produce in cities, the countryside and on coastlines around the UK transform the way people see the world.

 Explore our projects

-Artichoke have produced some of the most celebrated outdoor art in recent times.
+Artichoke have produced some of the most celebrated outdoor art commissions in recent times.

 Drag the slider to see more